Skip to the content

 All directors are subject to annual re-election by shareholders at the Annual General Meeting, except the external directors – being Harel Locker and Prof. Varda Shalev – who, in accordance with Israeli law, cannot be subject to annual re-election (but the law does allow for their removal from office if certain conditions are met).
 External directors under Israeli law are appointed for a minimum of one three-year term, which may be extended by the Company (subject to shareholder approval) for no more than two additional terms of three years each.

 The Group operates open and inclusive hiring and staff management practices, and encourages employment of people drawn from a wide range of socioeconomic backgrounds.
+At present, it does not have a formal diversity policy due to the requirements of the Israeli Law of Equal Opportunity at Work (1988) (see ‘Diversity, Equality & Inclusion’ on page 15).
+However, it appreciates its importance and intends to explore the ability to produce a policy that complies with Israeli law.
 The Board evaluates and reviews its structure, size and composition on a continual basis, including its balance of skills, knowledge, experience and diversity, while factoring in the Group’s strategy, risk appetite and future development.
-As at 31 December 2022, gender representation on BATM’s board and executive management team was as shown in the table below.

 Number of board members Percentage of the board Number in executive management Percentage of executive management

-Female 1 17 12 27
+Female 1 13 13 27

 The Nomination Committee is responsible for succession planning and conducting the process to appoint new Board members.
 However, ultimately, the appointment of any new Director is a matter for the shareholders at a general meeting.